How long have you been working as a photographer?

 It is not the camera but the photographer who takes the pictures, but having a decent kit can certainly help to get better photos!
-I’m a canon shooter.
+I’m a Sony shooter.
 I love my toys and can’t help looking for something new, adding to my list of equipment.
-Just a little geeky talk for those who have a passion for photography :) I use prime lenses as I love the quality and the shallow depth of field.
+Just a little geeky talk for those who have a passion for photography 🙂 I use prime lenses as I love the quality and the shallow depth of field.

 Can we meet you before making the booking?